daniel-yili-ye/daniel-yili-ye.github.io/content/blog/tabulate.md

 ## Impact & Future Plans

 Tabulate has simplified bill-splitting for numerous group outings for myself and my friends.
 I've used it quite a bit while traveling to help me in split complex bills.
-For example, [here's](https://tabulate.vercel.app/bills/ed71fba1-a260-4109-91c5-9090b317ea1c) a complex bill split I made to figure out groceries during a recent trip to the Netherlands with friends (which was used to figure out WHAT exactly to enter into Splitwise for each person).
+For example, [here's](https://tabulate.vercel.app/bills/ed71fba1-a260-4109-91c5-9090b317ea1c) a complex bill split I made to figure out who owed what for a grocery trip during a recent trip to the Netherlands with friends (which was used to figure out WHAT exactly to enter into Splitwise for each person).

-**Planned improvements:**
+### Planned improvements:
 - User accounts for saving bill history
 - Support for multiple currencies
 - More granular bill split options